 Stealing, on other hand, takes much more.
 When you steal, you claim ownership.
 You replicate the process, the function, the principle.

 What smart-phone did to wrist-watches is stealing.
 They replicated the functionality, the process from the original, and made it their own.
 What Apple did to Dieter Rams' design is stealing.
 They replicated the principles behind them.

 Stealing is not easy.
 It takes balls and insights.
 It takes a great artist to steal.
 To go and copy how Google displays it's search result is one thing, but to understand why they do what they do and then replicate that is another.

 Copying seldom harms the original.
 Since they just replicate outcomes.
 There must be a many copies of Mona Lisa, but original is unchallenged.
 Stealing, however, changes the game.
 Stealing the process and making it your own (read: improving on it) often challenges the original.
 In fact, it means to.

 iCould was stolen from DropBox.
 Heck, at every iOS update, you could hear - so many startups were killed.
 Its nothing less than hijacking.
 Take it away, change it and own it.

 You will often hear designers looking for inspiration.
 Some go and fetch visuals to copy.
 Others go and fetch ideas and solutions to copy.
 (I do both).

 Before this becomes a troll-feed and we start arguing about merits of dictionary definition, let me clarify I am talking about copying and stealing as two different concepts.
-You can title them whatever, I choose to title them stealing and copying.This piece was published on Feb 24, 2012.
+You can title them whatever, I choose to title them stealing and copying.This was published on Feb 24, 2012 and has 418 words.